Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Statistical methods

+where the definition for $\textnormal{Var}(\alpha_{\textnormal{o},j})$ is equivalent to the standard expression for unbiased sample variance when the population mean is estimated using the sample mean.
+In contrast, the appropriate unbiased estimate for $\textnormal{Var}(\alpha_{k,j})$ includes a correction term that depends on the variance of ensemble mean anomalies due to the inclusion of all years and all members in the reference climatological mean.

-Note that the derivation of these expressions (see appendices) requires that reference climatologies are constructed from $M$ \textit{independent} ensemble mean forecasts and $M$ \textit{independent} observed values.
+Importantly, the derivation of these unbiased estimators (see appendices B, C and D) requires that reference climatological means are constructed from $M$ \textit{independent} ensemble mean forecasts and $M$ \textit{independent} observed values.
 In the case that each forecast is a daily or weekly mean separated by one year, it is justifiable to assume that ensemble mean forecasts are statistically independent.
-However, this assumption is not valid for climatologies derived from dependent data.
+However, this assumption is not valid for climatological means derived from dependent data.
 For example, real-time forecast anomalies from the operational ECMWF subseasonal ensemble forecasting system are specified relative to a model climate that uses all reforecast dates within a one week window of the current day and month of the real-time forecast.
 In this case, the use of data from adjacent forecasts means that samples are unlikely to be independent, particularly for shorter lead times, and thus the effective sample size will be less than the total number of forecast start dates used to construct the climatology.